Lights (Ellie Goulding album): Live performances

-Singles
+Singles and tour

 "Under the Sheets" was released as the album's lead single on 9 November 2009, reaching number 53 on the UK Singles Chart.
-Follow-up single "Starry Eyed", released on 22 February 2010, peaked at number four.
-"Guns and Horses" was released on 17 May 2010 as the third single from the album, and charted at number 26 in the UK.
-The album's fourth single, "The Writer", was released on 8 August 2010, reaching number 19 on the UK Singles Chart.
+Follow-up single, "Starry Eyed", was released on 21 February 2010, peaking at number four.
+"Guns and Horses" was released digitally on 1 January as the promotional single, later released on 17 May physically as the third single from the album.
+It charted at number 26 in the UK.
+The album's fourth single, "The Writer", was released on 6 August, reaching number 19 on the UK Singles Chart.